ZERO WASTE Foundations are approved for use on WA State Road projects

 This arrangement is only appropriate for small posts up to 50mm nominal bore (60 O.D.
 CHS Posts).
 Details of a typical sleeve assembly are presented in Drawing No. 1368 (Appendix D).
 Variations on the basic theme are just as effective.
 "I would consider that your Smart Sustainable Foundations have an 'as-of-right' approval on this basis" John .C.Douglas Qld MR

-"We have no objection to the use of the Smart Taper-lock (Smart Sustainable Foundations) on roadworks provided the system is used consistently with Vic Roads specifications".
+"We have no objection to the use of the Smart Taper-lock (ZERO WASTE Foundations) on roadworks provided the system is used consistently with Vic Roads specifications".
 John Eldridge 2001.
 Relevant Vic Roads specifications include Standard Specification Section 714.

 SA Letter of Approval